NewTek: Company history

 In addition, the company developed LightWave 3D, a 3D modeling, rendering, and animation system, which has been used extensively in television and film.
-For examle, the television series Babylon 5, which eschewed models for space scenes, was 100% CGI from the first episode using the NewTek software.
+For example, the television series Babylon 5, which eschewed models for space scenes, was 100% CGI from the first episode using the NewTek software.

-The fame of Video Toaster extended beyond the product: the company's founder, Tim Jenison, and its Vice President, Paul Montgomery, were presented as a new breed of entrepreneurs running a different kind of company.
+The fame of Video Toaster extended beyond the product: the company's founder, Tim Jenison, and its vice president, Paul Montgomery, were presented as a new breed of entrepreneurs running a different kind of company.

 Jenison and Montgomery eventually split, with Montgomery leaving to help form a new company called Play, Inc., which ultimately ceased operations after Montgomery's untimely death.

 In 1997, the company moved to San Antonio, Texas, United States.

 In 2005, NewTek founder, Tim Jenison, was inducted into the San Antonio Inventors Hall of Fame as the "Father of Desktop Video."

-In April 2019, NewTek was acquired by Vizrt for an undisclosed sum.
+In April 2019, NewTek was acquired by Vizrt for a sum of US$95.25 million, disclosed in Vizrt's Q2 report.

 Notable personalities

 Tim Jenison

-The founder of the company, Tim Jenison is widely recognized in the Amiga Computer community and at SIGGRAPH.
+A founder of the company is Tim Jenison.
 In addition to his efforts at NewTek, with a personal interest in the artwork and the skill of the Dutch painter Johannes Vermeer, it eventually led to an investigation of the artist's technique and a feature film documentary entitled Tim's Vermeer.
 The movie was released in early 2014, and was directed by Teller, produced by Penn & Teller, and distributed by Sony Pictures Classics.